ohsemdomain/flash-notepad/README.md

 -   `js/controller.js`: Controller logic, connecting the Model and View.
 It handles user interactions, such as adding, selecting, updating, and deleting notes.
 It also includes functionality for:
     -   Managing categories (adding, removing, creating, and displaying).
     -   Opening the settings modal.
-    -   Exporting notes as JSON or plain text.
+    -   Exporting notes as plain text.
-    -   Importing notes from JSON or plain text files.
+    -   Importing notes from plain text files.
     -   Displaying confirmation modals.
 -   `js/model.js`: Data model, responsible for managing the notes data.
 It uses Dexie.js (`db.js`) for database operations.
 It handles:
     -   Loading and saving notes to the database.